 If you have ever wondered how do insurance companies make money; there are two main ways: through underwriting income and investment income.

-Coverage Lapses: Consumers frequently forget to renew their insurance coverage, resulting in a beneficial scenario for the insurance company.
-A policy lapse occurs when an insurance policy expires without any claims being paid out, as defined by the policy contract.
+COVERAGE LAPSES: Consumers frequently forget to renew their insurance coverage, resulting in a beneficial scenario for the insurance company.
+A policy lapse occurs when an insurance policy expires for non-payment during the renewal period.
+This most commonly happens with life insurance, if you forget to respond to the invoices and do not pay the premium by the “due date” and during the 31-day grace period.
 Insurance firms profit from this circumstance since all past premiums paid by the consumer are kept by the insurer, with no chance of a claim being paid.